-As the war in Ukraine continues into the Easter season—with the Catholic and Protestant churches celebrating Easter on April 17, and Orthodox Easter, as celebrated by many Ukrainians, falling on April 24—a spotlight is shining on the Ukrainian Easter tradition of decorating Easter eggs known as pysanky.
+As the war in Ukraine continues once again into the Easter season—with the Catholic and Protestant churches celebrating Easter in 2023 on April 9, and Orthodox Easter, as celebrated by many Ukrainians, falling on April 16—a spotlight is shining on the Ukrainian Easter tradition of decorating Easter eggs known as pysanky.
 Decorating them has become a gesture of peace, as the war has brought new meaning to an old tradition that dates back to pre-Christian times.

-Artists are organizing fundraisers and selling these eggs to raise money for humanitarian efforts in Ukraine.
-In New York City, for example, the Ukrainian Institute of America has invited members of the public to contribute decorated eggs and has been putting these submissions on display.
+In the first Easter season after Putin’s invasion of Ukraine, artists organized fundraisers and sold these eggs to raise money for humanitarian efforts in Ukraine.
+In New York City, for example, the Ukrainian Institute of America invited members of the public to contribute decorated eggs and put these submissions on display.

 The name for these Easter eggs—pysanka in the singular and pysanky as plural—is derived from the Ukrainian verb pysaty, which means “to write,” or писати in Ukrainian.
 So in this case, the word refers to the writing on the eggs.
 While many Christians might be familiar with dying Easter eggs with solid colors, Ukrainian Easter eggs often feature complex geometric and floral designs.